How Fake Savings affect consumers?

 We provided a fairly detailed assessment of how many customers might be affected by fake savings in our report of February 2015 which you can read here.
 We see no reason at this stage to change that assessment.
 A summary of our view is provided below.

-Using Ofgem's Personal Projection to calculate the cost of a current tariff will not affect the savings quoted for customers on either Standard variable tariffs (approximately 60% of consumers) or tariffs with and end date greater than 12 months at the time of comparison (a very small percentage).
+Using Ofgem's Personal Projection to calculate the cost of a current tariff will not affect the savings quoted for customers on either Standard variable tariffs (approximately 60% of consumers) or energy tariffs with an end date greater than 12 months at the time of comparison (a very small percentage).

 It will affect any customer on a tariff with less than 12 months to expiry.
 We estimate that 80-90% of all potentially affected customers fall into this category since most switching has been, and continues to be, to discounted fixed tariffs and these are invariably fixed term tariffs with a product life of 15 months or less.
 If you have switched before, chances are your savings quote will be exaggerated when you do a comparison.